StarterSquad/startersquad.com/_posts/2013-07-23-web-image-formats.md

 ###compression
 The compression for png is similar to gif.
 It is based on a palette, which means that images with low color complexity compress better than images with many different colors.
+Use [ImageOptim][2] to make sure you have optimal compression of your png files.

 ###features
 Like gif, png supports transparency.
 Unlike gif it also supports opacity.
 Png does not have animation like gif does.